Skip to content

 The SSE 50 index aims to reflect the overall performance of the most influential leading Shanghai stocks.
 The SSE 50 was published in January 2004 and has a diverse range of sectors, encompassing industries such as finance, energy, technology, healthcare, and consumer goods.

-The SSE 50 serves provides investors with an understanding of the performance of the largest companies in the world’s second-largest economy.
+The SSE 50 serves provides investors with an understanding of the performance of the largest companies in the world’s second-largest economy, and is narrower in scope than the SSE Composite index.

 SSE 50 Price Forecast